DarkflameUniverse/DarkflameServer/README.md

 # If on Windows
 certutil -hashfile <file> SHA256
 ```

-#### Unpacking the client
+#### Setting up client dependencies
-* Clone lcdr's utilities repository [here](https://github.com/lcdr/utils)
-* Use `pkextractor.pyw` to unpack the client files if they are not already unpacked

-#### Setup resource directory
-* In the `build` directory create a `res` directory if it does not already exist.
-* Copy over or create symlinks from `macros`, `BrickModels`, `chatplus_en_us.txt`, `names`, and `maps` in your client `res` directory to the server `build/res` directory
-* Unzip the navmeshes [here](./resources/navmeshes.zip) and place them in `build/res/maps/navmeshes`

-#### Setup locale
-* In the `build` directory create a `locale` directory if it does not already exist
-* Copy over or create symlinks from `locale.xml` in your client `locale` directory to the `build/locale` directory
+* Darkflame Universe can run with either a packed or an unpacked client.
+* Navigate to `sharedconfig.ini` and fill in the `client_path` field with the location of your client.

 #### Client database
-* Move the file `res/cdclient.fdb` from the unpacked client to the `build/res` folder on the server.
-* The server will automatically copy and convert the file from fdb to sqlite should `CDServer.sqlite` not already exist.
+* On the initial sever start, the server will do the following

+- Extract the file `cdclient.fdb` from your packed client (if you have an unpacked client this step is skipped.)
+- `cdclient.fdb` will be converted to `CDServer.sqlite`.

-* You can also convert the database manually using `fdb_to_sqlite.py` using lcdr's utilities.
+* Optionally, you can also convert the database manually using `fdb_to_sqlite.py` using lcdr's utilities.
 Just make sure to rename the file to `CDServer.sqlite` instead of `cdclient.sqlite`.
 * Migrations to the database are automatically run on server start.
+Migrations address issues with data in the database that would normally cause bugs.
 When migrations are needed to be ran, the server may take a bit longer to start.

 ### Database
 Darkflame Universe utilizes a MySQL/MariaDB database for account and character information.

 Initial setup can vary drastically based on which operating system or distribution you are running; there are instructions out there for most setups, follow those and come back here when you have a database up and running.

-* All that you need to do is create a database to connect to.
+* Note that all that you need to do is create a database to connect to.
 As long as the server can connect to the database, the schema will always be kept up to date when you start the server.

 #### Configuration

-After the server has been built there should be four `ini` files in the build director: `sharedconfig.ini`, `authconfig.ini`, `chatconfig.ini`, `masterconfig.ini`, and `worldconfig.ini`.
-Go through them and fill in the database credentials and configure other settings if necessary.
+After the server has been built there should be five `ini` files in the build director: `sharedconfig.ini`, `authconfig.ini`, `chatconfig.ini`, `masterconfig.ini`, and `worldconfig.ini`.
+* All options in `shardconfig.ini` should have something filled in.
+* `worldconfig.ini` contains several options to turn on QOL improvements should you want them.
+If you would like the most vanilla experience possible, you will need to turn some of these settings off.
+* `masterconfig.ini` contains options related to permissions you want to run your servers with.
+* `authconfig.ini` contains an option to enable or disable play keys on your server.
+Do not change the default port for auth.
+* `chatconfig.ini` contains a port option.

 #### Migrations

-The database is automatically setup and migrated to what it should look like for the latest commit whenever you start the server.
+* Both databases are automatically setup and migrated to what they should look like for the latest commit whenever you start the server.

 #### Verify